Enjoy inspiring lake views from your hotel

 We leave Cologne early on Day 2, continuing our journey by rail to Zell am See.
 From Cologne we travel in First Class to Schwarzach St Veit, where we change to a local train (Standard Class) to Zell am See, arriving in the afternoon.
 Zell am See is located in the Salzburger Land at the heart of the mountainous Hohe Tauern National Park, close to Grossglockner Mountain, Austria's highest peak.
 Zell am See is a picturesque little town full of medieval charm, set beside the shimmering, brilliant-blue waters of Lake Zell.
 It is perfectly located for making some fantastic excursions into this beautiful part of Austria and is a superb base from which to enjoy gentle strolls and more adventurous walking.

-We stay for seven nights at the Grand Hotel, superbly situated on a small promontory between the railway and the lake.
+We stay for six nights at the Grand Hotel, superbly situated on a small promontory between the railway and the lake.

 Accompanied by a local guide, we travel north by coach across into Germany, for a visit to the Eagle's Nest, perched at the top of a 6,000 foot (1,829m) mountain above the town of Berchtesgaden.
 The Eagle's Nest was given to Adolf Hitler as his 50th birthday present.
 The chalet building remained unscathed by the allied bombing during World War II, and was saved from destruction in the aftermath, instead being retained as a historical monument.